liams.website

 How static secrets in wyhash and rapidhash enable HashDoS attacks regardless of seed randomisation, and why randomising secrets fixes it.

-6 minute read
+8 minute read

-This is HashDoS: denial-of-service via hash collisions.
 In December 2011, researchers demonstrated at the Chaos Communication Congress that virtually every major web framework was vulnerable.
 A carefully crafted 2MB POST request containing colliding keys could trigger 40 billion string comparisons and lock up a server’s CPU.
 Minimal bandwidth, maximum damage.
 PHP, Java, Python, Ruby, ASP.NET, and V8 were all affected.

 The fix seemed straightforward.
 Instead of using a predictable hash function, you randomise it.
 Generate a secret seed at startup, mix that same seed into every hash computation, and now the attacker can’t predict which keys will collide.
 They don’t know your seed, so they can’t craft adversarial inputs.
-SipHash was designed specifically for this purpose – a hash function fast enough for hash tables but cryptographically strong enough to resist differential attacks.
+SipHash was designed specifically for this purpose: a hash function fast enough for hash tables but cryptographically strong enough to resist differential attacks.
 Rust adopted randomised SipHash by default.
 Many other languages followed.
 The problem was solved.

 But SipHash, while fast for a cryptographic construction, is still slower than non-cryptographic alternatives.
 For performance-critical applications, developers reached for faster options: MurmurHash, CityHash, wyhash, rapidhash.
 These hashes support random seeds too.
 Surely that’s good enough?